ModaOperandi/icons/README.md

 );
 ```

 By default all icons are sized according to their native dimensions.
 So the example above: `shopping-bag-24`, would be 24×24px by default.
-This can be overriden by passing in width and height props:
+This can be overridden by passing in width and height props:

 ```javascript
 <ShoppingBagIcon width="2em" height="2em" />